junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 For a brief moment, Castiel doesn't realize what is happening.
 No one does.

 The opening view over his head that the Shadow shows him tear open.
-Lights of the living world and existence pouring through, along with the broken figure of one Dean Winchester.
+Lights of the living world and physical existence pouring through, along with the broken figure of one Dean Winchester.

 Cas reaches for him, desperate, out of instinct.
 The tentacles from the black ether is still onto him, dragging and pulling, tightening and locking, he might tear himself in half if he stretches too far, but nothing matters.